JuliaData/DataFrames.jl/doc/manual.md

 ## Loading the DataFrames Package

 In all of the examples that follow, we're going to assume that you've already loaded the DataFrames package.
-You can do that by typing the following two commands before trying any of our examples:
+You can do that by typing the following two commands before trying out any of the examples in this manual:

 	load("DataFrames")
 	using DataFrames